PatrionDigital/rafflecast-mark1/instructions/FrontendGuidelines.md

 ## Project Overview

-Rafflecast is a raffle platform built on Farcaster, allowing users to create and join raffles using Farcaster authentication.
+SecondOrder.fun is a raffle platform built on Farcaster, allowing users to create and join raffles using Farcaster authentication.
 It supports web-based interaction as well as Farcaster Frames for native integration with Farcaster clients.

 ### Key Features